selimslab/selimslab.github.io/_NOTES/arts/philosophy/enemies.md

 ---

 "You have enemies?
 Good.
-That means you’ve stood up for something, sometime in your life."
+That means you've stood up for something, sometime in your life."

 They test us and make us stronger.